|Issue date:||24 January 2020|

-Employees serve the government of the day and are required to remain apolitical and professional throughout the performance of their duties as required by the Code of Conduct for Victorian Public Sector Employees (the Code) (PDF, 259KB).
-The Code is based on the Public Sector Values established by the Public Administration Act 2004 (the Act) (PDF, 1MB).
+- Public sector bodies and employees serve the government of the day and are required to remain apolitical and professional throughout the performance of their duties as required by the Code of Conduct for Victorian Public Sector Employees (the Code), the public sector values and the Public Administration Act 2004 (the Act) (PDF, 1MB).

 - Public sector employees’ obligations under the Code extend to when they are engaged in activities supporting public Ministerial events.

 - The Guidance for Victorian public sector employees – organisation of public ministerial events is a new guidance note.